Cherry/placeholders.dev/README.md

 	- Background color of the image.
 Defaults to `#ddd`
 - `textColor`
 	- Color of the text.
 For transparency, use an rgba or hsla value.
 Defaults to `rgba(0,0,0,0.5)`
+- `textWrap`
+	- Wrap text to fit within the image (to best ability).
+Will not alter font size, so especially long strings may still appear outside of the image.
+Defaults to `false`.

 Example URL: `https://images.placeholders.dev/?width=1055&height=100&text=Made%20with%20placeholders.dev&bgColor=%23f7f6f6&textColor=%236d6e71`
 ## Dev